-Half Korean, half Austrian, and a planner by trade.
+Half Korean, half Austrian, a strategist turned CEO.

 Andreas is fluent in German, English, Korean, and claims to know how to get himself into trouble in Russian.

 In his free time, Andreas likes to illustrate comics, try not to injure himself during CrossFit, and continuously find new ways to keep his little daughter entertained.

 Leo Tsui is one of Hong Kong’s most established digital marketers, turned integrated advertising campaign specialist.